Sling-Data/sibling-pds/README.md

   - Nodemon for auto-restarting the backend.
   - Docker for containerized MongoDB deployment.
   - Git for version control.

+## Encryption
+Sibling implements encryption using Node.js native `crypto` module with AES-256-CBC to comply with GDPR/CCPA requirements.
+TLS is deferred to Phase 5 post-deployment due to current undeployed status.
+Key features include:

+- **Encryption Key Management**: The encryption key is stored in an environment variable (`ENCRYPTION_KEY`) via a `.env` file in `src/backend`.
+A 32-byte hex key is recommended (e.g., generated with `openssl rand -hex 32`).
+If unset, a random key is generated with a warning for development convenience.
+- **Initialization Vectors (IVs)**: Unique 16-byte IVs are generated per encryption operation using `crypto.randomBytes(16)` and stored with the encrypted data in MongoDB as hex strings, preventing reuse and enhancing security.
+- **Encrypted Fields**: Fields (name, email, value, context, data) are encrypted and stored as hex strings, with decryption handled server-side for GET requests.

+This setup ensures data confidentiality locally, with plans to add TLS and key rotation in future phases.

 ## Documentation
 ### Design